Theoreticallyhugo/argument_mining_SuG/README.md

 # ArgComp Project
-The argument_mining_SuG project implements models for the identification of argument components (claims and premises) in raw texts following the work of Stab and Gurevych.
+The argument_mining_SuG project implements models for the identification of argument components (claims and premises) in raw texts following the work of Stab and Gurevych, surpassing their scores.

 # Models
 - full_labels